MIDL-Conference/midl-website-2021/pages/index.md

 In 2021, MIDL will come to Lübeck, Germany!
 [Take a first glance](/resources/teaser_slides.pdf)</a>.
 Due to the state of the pandemic, **MIDL 2021 will have to be a fully virtual event**.

+## Registration is now open!

+Registration has now opened.
+Please register for the conference using the below button.

+{% from "_macros.html" import button %}
+{{ button("Register for MIDL 2021 here!", "https://srk-online.de/Buchungssystem/Buchungen") }}

 ## Paper Registration

 Paper registration is now closed.
 Thank you for all your submissions!